Information For Candidates Taking The GED

 Step-by-step Guide on getting GED Certified

-GED is "General Educational Development" test, which when passed certifies that you have academic skills equivalent to those of an American or Canadian high school-level graduate.
-The GED test is conducted by the American Council on Education (ACE) as a group of five subject tests comprising the subjects: Mathematics, Science, Social Studies, Language Arts-Reading, and Language Arts - Writing.
+This test, which when passed certifies that you have academic skills equivalent to those of an American or Canadian high school-level graduate.
+It is conducted by the American Council on Education (ACE) as a group of five subject tests comprising the subjects: Mathematics, Science, Social Studies, Language Arts-Reading, and Language Arts - Writing.

-You can take the GED test if you are not enrolled in or graduated from a high school, provided you satisfy the age, residency and other GED testing policies claimed by the state, province or territory in which you take the test.
-If you are eligible to take the test, your next step is to gain information on how to get your GED.
-This article provides a step-by-step guide on getting a GED credential.
+You can take the test if you are not enrolled in or graduated from a high school, provided you satisfy the age, residency and other testing policies claimed by the state, province or territory in which you take the test.
+If you are eligible to take the test, your next step is to gain information on how to succeed.
+This article provides a step-by-step guide on getting the credential.

 Steps to get your GED